Introduction to CrossTab in Tableau

 Good Practices while working with Tableau

-- Naming convention: Give the valid name to everything from your Data source sheet or SQL query to your worksheet, Dashboard or Story.
-Following this practice from the very beginning will help you in the long run while building a hug dashboard having multiple sheets as well as data sources.
+- Naming convention: Give the valid name to everything from your Data source sheet or SQL query to your worksheet, Dashboard, or Story.
+Following this practice from the very beginning will help you in the long run while building a huge dashboard having multiple sheets as well as data sources.

 Crosstab /Text Table because of its high resemblance with the Pivot table of excel is also known as Pivot tables.
 Crosstab being one of the most basic and popularly used forms of the chart in tableau.
 Adding the color and calculation can enhance the storytelling experience with your data.